 Art, dance, food and fireworks at one of Japan's most venerated shrines

-Taking place at 1,900-year-old Atsuta-jingu Shrine , the Atsuta Festival in early June signals the coming of summer.
-The festival really comes to life with all the dances, drum performances, the lanterns of the Kento Makiwara floats, and the seasonal cotton kimono worn by festival visitors.
+Taking place at 1,900-year-old Atsuta-jingu Shrine , the Atsuta Festival on June 5 signals the coming of summer.
+The festival really comes to life with all the dances, drum performances, Kento Makiwara floats and seasonal cotton kimono worn by festival visitors.

 Don't Miss

-- Following the ornately carved portable shrines being carried through the cedar groves
+• Following the ornately carved portable shrines being carried through the groves

 How to Get There

-The festival is held at Atsuta Shrine , a five-minute walk from Jingu-Mae Station on the Meitetsu Line, or a 12-minute walk from Atsuta Station on the JR Tokaido Line.
+The festival is held at Atsuta Shrine , a three-minute walk from Jingu-Mae Station on the Meitetsu Line, or an eight-minute walk from Atsuta Station on the JR Tokaido Line.

 Exploring traditions

-Atsuta-jingu Shrine is the preeminent Shinto shrine in the Chubu region.
+Atsuta Jingu Shrine is the preeminent Shinto shrine in the Chubu region.
 Every June 5 it holds the Atsuta Festival.
-Ornately carved portable shrines are carried through the cedar groves, trailed by festival-goers, including children, in headbands and traditional happi jackets.
+Ornately carved portable shrines are carried through the groves, trailed by festival-goers in headbands and traditional happi jackets.

 Throughout the day you can enjoy a variety of traditional Japanese art forms.
-With taiko drumming, archery, sumo and kendo, you get a great opportunity to experience Japanese cultural traditions firsthand.
+With taiko drumming, archery, and more, you get a great opportunity to experience Japanese cultural traditions firsthand.

 Dancing, drums and delicious food

-A must-see event is the Atsuta Kagura, a traditional dance with flutes and drums that has been performed here for almost 1,800 years, and is unique to this shrine.
+A must see event is the Atsuta Kagura, a traditional dance with flutes and drums that has been performed here for almost 1,800 years, and is unique to this area.

 At night, the grounds are filled with locals dressed in elegant cotton kimono.
 Wander the pathways sampling the delicious festival food.